[Stay on top of transportation news: Get TTNews in your inbox.]

 More than 8,000 truck drivers participated in the so-called update of the 2015 Jason’s Law Survey, said Jeff Purdy, a transportation specialist with the Federal Highway Administration Freight Management and Operations office.

 Purdy spoke at a TRB FHWA freight research session.

-The survey is named in honor of truck driver Jason Rivenburg, who in 2009 was unable to find a safe location to park in Virginia while en route to a delivery destination in South Carolina.
-While parked at an abandoned gas station, he was attacked and murdered.
+The law is named for truck driver Jason Rivenburg, who in 2009 was unable to find a safe location to park and resorted to stopping at an abandoned gas station in South Carolina, where he was attacked and murdered.

 “Truck parking is emerging as a very key safety issue,” Purdy told researchers attending the FHWA session.
 “We’re finding that nationwide, there’s a severe shortage of truck parking.
 Truck volumes continue to increase, and we have more and more commerce being moved by truck.”

 The Jason’s Law survey is a requirement of the 2012 Moving Ahead for Progress in the 21st Century law.
 “Jason’s Law” was established to provide a national priority on addressing the shortage of long-term parking for commercial motor vehicles on the National Highway System to improve the safety of commercial motor vehicle operators.
 Specifically, Jason’s Law requires the Department of Transportation to conduct a survey and comparative assessment in consultation with relevant state motor carrier representatives.